-Class of Shares Number of Shares Percentage Linda Hasenfratz Common 20,323,718 33.00%
+Class of Shares Number of Shares Percentage Linda Hasenfratz Common 20,404,603 33.90%

-In the best interests of the Corporation, Ms. Hasenfratz has advised the Corporation that she intends to vote the Common Shares that she owns or controls, for the election of the proposed nominees named in the Circular as Directors of the Corporation and for the re-appointment of PricewaterhouseCoopers LLP as the auditors of the Corporation and the resolution authorizing the Directors to fix the auditors' remuneration.
+Ms. Hasenfratz has advised the Corporation that she intends to vote the Linamar Common Shares that she owns or controls, for the election of the proposed nominees named in the Circular as Directors of the Corporation and for the re-appointment of PricewaterhouseCoopers LLP as the auditors of the Corporation and the resolution authorizing the Directors to fix the auditors' remuneration.